iCliniq Logo

 Hi doctor,

 I went to the doctor for a general physical examination and did the normal blood work.
 Everything came back normal, except my blood protein was 8.5 g/dL.
-She sent me for another blood test today, monoclonal protein test.
+She sent me for another blood test today, a monoclonal protein test.
 I am worried sick until I get the test results.
-Should I be concerned if my other results like blood counts and platelets are within the normal range?
+Should I be concerned if my other results, like blood counts and platelets, are within the normal range?
 I read that it can also mean that I was dehydrated.
-As I had a doctor's appointment, I did not drink and eat much before the tests.
+As I had a doctor's appointment, I did not drink or eat much before the tests.
 I only had half a cup of water since the previous evening before having the blood test.
 The doctor sent me for a monoclonal protein study today.
 Please help.

 Hi,